Monthly Housing Expense

 - any subordinate financing payments on mortgages secured by the subject property.

-Lenders must enter all components of the monthly housing expense on the application including other financing P&I, property insurance, real estate taxes, mortgage insurance, homeowners' association dues, and other proposed housing expenses.
+Lenders must enter all components of the monthly housing expense on the loan application including subordinate financing P&I, homeowner's insurance, supplemental property insurance, real estate taxes, mortgage insurance, association/project dues, and other proposed housing expenses.

 If the subject mortgage is secured by a second home or an investment property, the qualifying payment amount is considered one of the borrower's monthly debt obligations when calculating the DTI ratio.

 For additional information, see B3-6-03, Monthly Housing Expense for the Subject Property.